Optimal Impulse Control for Cyber Risk Management: Impulse control, switching and cluster owner's optimization

 \section{Impulse control, switching and cluster owner's optimization}

-In this section, an exogenous strategy $\tilde \alpha$ of the attacks is fixed and we deal with the optimal response strategy for the cluster owner.
-More precisely, the cluster owner has to solve a two regime switching controlled SIRS system, by choosing an admissible switching control $\alpha=(\tau_n)_{n\geq 0} \in \mathcal A^p(\tilde \alpha)$ that optimizes the following criteria with initial state $(s_0, i_0)$ and initial regime $p_0$ for the cluster owner
+Throughout the paper, the environment of attacks $\tilde \alpha$ is exogenous and each change times $\tilde \tau_n$ in the attack level is revealed to the cluster owner only when it occurs.
+We deal with the optimal strategy for the cluster owner.
+More precisely, the cluster owner has to solve a two regime switching controlled SIRS system, by choosing an admissible switching control $\alpha=(\tau_n)_{n\geq 0} \in \mathcal A^p$ that optimizes the following criteria with initial state $(s_0, i_0)$ and initial regime $p_0$ for the cluster owner